kirbah/ai-architecture-blueprints/README.md

 I'm Kiryl Bahdanau, an AI advisor helping businesses architect and implement effective and safe AI strategies.
 If you're a tech leader looking to de-risk your AI roadmap, let's connect.

 **[Connect with me on LinkedIn](https://www.linkedin.com/in/kiryl-bahdanau/)**

+## License

+This work is licensed under the [Creative Commons Attribution 4.0 International License](LICENSE).

+**In plain English:** You are free to share and adapt this work for any purpose, including commercially, as long as you provide appropriate credit.